GARBAGE ON TEXAS BEACHES – ADOPT A BEACH

 SOUTH PADRE ISLAND ADOPT A BEACH DAY – CLEAN UP GARBAGE ON TEXAS BEACHES

 On South Padre Island they have several adopt-a-beach days.
 I know that Andy Bowie Park helps put one on.
-Let’s give a shout out to all those who help clean up garbage on our beautiful planet.
+Let’s shout out to all those who help clean up the garbage on our beautiful planet.

 If you are interested in helping clean up any garbage on Texas beaches there are plenty of volunteer opportunities.
 Ask the local Chamber of Commerce or call the city offices to find out when their next clean up date is.
 If you are located somewhere else in the world and want to volunteer in your hometown that awesome too!
 With everyone working together we can make a big difference.